By Dan Sally

 The only way to find a political office safer than that of Utah’s seat in the US Senate would be to return to monarchy.
 Incumbent Republican Mike Lee of Utah hasn’t lived in a time when his home state sent a Democrat to the US Senate, and his state has swung Republican in presidential elections by margins of over 20 percent.

 Unsurprisingly, he won re-election by a fairly safe margin.
-What was usual was his chief opponent, Evan McMullin.
+What was unusual was his chief opponent, Evan McMullin.
 McMullin, a former republican advisor and CIA operative, launched an independent bid for US Senate, citing the “unmooring of truth” in American politics.

 At times, McMullin appeared close to winning a plurality of the vote, with two other minor party candidates polling in the single digits.
 While Lee ultimately widened the gap and won reelection, McMullin outperformed any prior rival to the Republican incumbent by over 10 percent of the popular vote.